tudor-rapanu/finance-tracker-demo/README.md

 ## 📈 Next Steps & Ideas

-Here are features you can add to extend the project:
+Here are some future features that are coming to the project:

 - [ ] **Refresh token rotation** — persist refresh tokens to DB and rotate on use
 - [ ] **Pagination** — add page/pageSize params to transaction queries